Finns Party: 2011–2017

-The party nominated Soini as its candidate for the 2012 presidential election; Soini finished fourth with 9.4 percent.
+The party nominated Soini as its candidate for the 2012 presidential election; Soini finished fourth with 9.4%.
 Soini interpreted the result by saying that half of the party's voters wanted him for president, while the other half wanted to him to remain as party chair.
-In municipal elections later in 2012, the party got 12.3 percent of votes and 1,195 seats in the municipal councils, up more than 750 from the previous municipal election.
+In municipal elections later in 2012, the party got 12.3% of votes and 1,195 seats in the municipal councils, up more than 750 from the previous municipal election.
 However, this result saw the votes for the party shrink significantly from the 2011 parliamentary election result.
-The party got 12.9 percent of votes in the 2014 European Parliament election and increased its number of MEPs to two.
+The party got 12.9% of votes in the 2014 European Parliament election and increased its number of MEPs to two.

 In the 2015 election, the Finns Party got 17.7% of the votes and 38 seats.
 This meant that they were the third largest party by votes but the second largest party by seats.
 The Finns Party subsequently entered into a coalition government with the Centre Party and the NCP, led by Prime Minister Juha Sipilä.
 The party's participation in the Sipilä Cabinet marked a softening of its Eurosceptic positions.
 On 22 June 2016, Finns Party MP Maria Tolppanen joined the Social Democrats, after which the Finns Party had 37 seats in the parliament.
 In March 2017, Soini announced that he would step down as party chair in the next party congress in June.